OSOceanAcoustics/echoregions/docs/source/installation.rst

    $ pip install echoregions

-To run in development mode, fork and clone the repository at `Echoregions <https://github.com/OSOceanAcoustics/echoregions>`_ and create a conda environment using the conda-forge channel:
+To run in development mode, fork and clone the repository at `Echoregions <https://github.com/OSOceanAcoustics/echoregions>`_ and create a conda environment using the conda-forge channel via the following steps:

 .. code-block:: console

    $ # Clone your fork
    $ git clone https://github.com/YOUR_GITHUB_USERNAME/echoregions.git